-Purpose and link to strategy Operation Maximum opportunity Outcomes for FY24 Base Salary Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Normally reviewed annually with any changes generally applying from the start of the financial year In considering increases, the Committee assesses the range of salary increases applying across the Group, and local market levels For FY25, the CEO's salary is increased by 23% to £615,000 as outlined in the introduction to this Report.
-The CPEAO's salary is increased by 6.95% to £500,000.
+Purpose and link to strategy Operation Maximum opportunity Outcomes for FY25 Base Salary Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Normally reviewed annually with any changes generally applying from the start of the financial year In considering increases, the Committee assesses the range of salary increases applying across the Group, and local market levels For FY25, the CEO's salary was increased by 23% to £615,000 as outlined in the introduction to this Report.
+The CPEAO's salary was increased by 6.95% to £500,000.
 Both these increases were detailed in our shareholder-approved policy.
-The current CFO's salary remains unchanged.
-Benefits Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Benefits currently receivable by Executive Directors include life assurance, private medical insurance and income protection Provision and level of benefits are competitive and appropriate in the context of the local market There have been no changes to the Executive Directors' benefits provision this year Pension Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group All Executive Directors are entitled to a pension allowance payable each month at the same time as their salary A pension allowance of no more than the level available to the majority of the Group's workforce in the relevant location is provided The Executive Directors' pension allowances have not changed this year and are set no higher than the majority of the Group's workforce at 12.5% Total variable pay award Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Rewards achievement of business KPIs, cash profits and employing sound risk and business management The total variable pay award consists of the Cash Bonus Award and ICG PLC Equity Award (see below) Max variable pay awards to Executive Directors are £6m for the CEO/CIO, 4 x base salary for the CFO and $3.5 x$ base salary for the CPEAO Variable pay awards for the CEO, CFO and CPEAO were £5.86m, £1.63m and £1.60m respectively.
-80% of the CEO's award and 70% of the awards for the other Executive Directors were deferred into shares, vesting over five years ICG PLC Equity award Aligns the interests of Executive Directors with those of shareholders At least 70% of an Executive Director's total variable pay award shall be delivered in ICG PLC Equity Shares that normally vest by one third in each of the third, fourth and fifth years following the year of grant See details above in relation to the overall annual variable award 80% of the CEO's variable pay award and 70% of the CFO's and CPEAO's variable pay awards were deferred into ICG PLC shares Business performance Profit Before Tax Assets under Management Ordinary Dividend per Share The variable compensation reported for the CFO is for the period of the FY24 year subsequent to the CFO's election to the Board at the July 2023 AGM.
-The variable
+The CFO's salary remained unchanged.
+Benefits Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Benefits currently include life assurance, private medical insurance and income protection Provision and level of benefits are competitive and appropriate in the context of the local market There have been no changes to the Executive Directors' benefits provision this year Pension Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Executive Directors are entitled to a pension allowance payable each month at the same time as their salary A pension allowance of no more than the level available to the majority of the Group's workforce in the relevant location is provided The Executive Directors' pension allowances have not changed this year and are set no higher than the majority of the Group's workforce at 12.5% in the relevant location Total variable pay award Appropriate to recruit and retain Executive Directors to deliver the strategic objectives of the Group Rewards achievement of business KPIs, cash profits and employing sound risk and business management The total variable pay award consists of the Cash Bonus Award and ICG PLC Equity Award (see below) Maximum variable pay awards to Executive Directors are £6m for the CEO/CIO, 4 x base salary for the CFO and 3.5 x base salary for the CPEAO Variable pay awards for the CEO, CFO and CPEAO were £5,152,500m, £2,301,000m and £1,590,313m respectively.
+80% of the CEO's award and 70% of the awards for the CFO and CPEAO were deferred into shares, vesting over five years ICG PLC Equity award Aligns the interests of Executive Directors with those of shareholders At least 70% of an Executive Director's total variable pay award shall be delivered in ICG PLC Equity Shares that normally vest by one third in each of the third, fourth and fifth years following the year of grant See details above in relation to the overall annual variable award 80% of the CEO's variable pay award and 70% of the CFO's and CPEAO's variable pay awards were deferred into ICG PLC shares